Hinduism in Mexico

 Hinduism in Mexico is a minority religion.
 There were about 12,601 (0.01%) Hindus in Mexico as of 2020.

 Hindu Population & Demographics

-Status of Hindus in Mexico
+Status of Hindus

 The Hindus in the country are mainly businessmen or professionals.
-Many of them work with one or the other international organisation or a multinational corporation.
-There are also some academicians and scientists among them.
-They have helped to bring about a greater mutual understanding between India and their host country.
+Many of them work with one or the other international organization or a multinational corporation.

-Most members of the diaspora speak Spanish and have adapted themselves admirably to their foreign environment.
+Temples

-Temples in Mexico
+A Sai Baba temple and a Vaishnav temple have been constructed in Mexico City by the Sangam Organization.
+There are several center from some other worshipers as well.

-A Sai Baba temple and a Vaishnav temple have been constructed in Mexico City by the Sangam Organisation.
+The country got its first Ram Temple constructed in the city of Queretaro with the idols brought from India.

-Hare Krishnas
+Vaishnavas

-ISKCON has 8 centres in Mexico.
+ISKCON has 10 centres in Mexico.